PartTimeJS/Postgres-Raid-Webhooks/README.md

 # Postgres Raid Webhooks

-A Bot to monitor a raids and/or pokestops table in a using a monocle Postgres database and webhook changes to one or many channels.
+A Bot to monitor a raids and/or pokestops table in a using a monocle Postgres database and webhook changes to one or many discord channels.

 <img src="https://i.imgur.com/4NecHCX.png" height="400" />